apache/mahout/website/programming_guide/tutorials/how-to-build-an-app.md

 ---
-layout: mahoutdoc
+layout: page
 title: Mahout Samsara In Core
-permalink: /docs/0.13.0/tutorials/build-app
+theme:
+    name: mahout2
 ---
-#How to create and App using Mahout
+# How to create and App using Mahout

 This is an example of how to create a simple app using Mahout as a Library.
 The source is available on Github in the [3-input-cooc project](https://github.com/pferrel/3-input-cooc) with more explanation about what it does (has to do with collaborative filtering).
 For this tutorial we'll concentrate on the app rather than the data science.

 The app reads in three user-item interactions types and creats indicators for them using cooccurrence and cross-cooccurrence.
 The indicators will be written to text files in a format ready for search engine indexing in search engine based recommender.

-##Setup
+## Setup
 In order to build and run the CooccurrenceDriver you need to install the following:

 * Install the Java 7 JDK from Oracle.
 Mac users look here: [Java SE Development Kit 7u72](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).